AG6GR/PANDAv2/README.md

 <img src=/img/PANDA.png width="300">

 PANDA is a smart pillbox that reminds you when to take your medicine!
-Using the web interface, you can tell PANDA when to remind you.
-PANDA can take either a list of times or set period between reminders.
+Using the web interface, you can tell PANDA what medicines you are taking and when to remind you.

 <img src=/doc/Closed.jpg width="400"><img src=/doc/Open.jpg width="400">